Hjorth's reflection argument: Remarks, Notations and Terminology

 \begin{review} \textbf{Backgrounded constructions and $S$-constructions:} \end{review} $S$-construction is a method of translating the mouse structure to a similar structure over some inner model.
 The details of such a construction first appeared in \cite[Lemma 1.5]{Selfiterability} where it was called $P$-constructions.
 In \cite{SargPre}, the author renamed them $S$-constructions\footnote{``S" stands for Steel.}.
 In this paper, we will need a special instance of $S$-constructions.
-The reader is advised to review the notion of \textit{fully backgrounded constructions} as defined in \cite[Chapter 11]{FSIT}. \begin{enumerate} \item Suppose $\P$ is a premouse, $\d$ is a $\P$-cardinal and $z\in \P|\d$.
-We then let ${\sf{Le}}(z)$ be the output of the fully backgrounded construction of $\P|\d$ over $z$ as defined in \cite[Chapter 11]{FSIT}.
+The reader is advised to review the notion of \textit{fully backgrounded constructions}\footnote{The difference between full backgrounded constructions and $K^c$ constructions defined in \cite{OIMT} as well as in many other places is that in the fully backgrounded constructions the background extenders are assumed to be total (i.e. they measure all subsets of their critical points) while in $K^c$ constructions this requirement is relaxed.
+Thus, the fully backgrounded constructions can inherit large cardinals only if there are already large cardinals in $V$ while $K^c$ constructions can inherit large cardinals even if there are no large cardinals in $V$.
+For example, see \cite{JSSS}.} as defined in \cite[Chapter 11]{FSIT}. \begin{enumerate} \item Suppose $\P$ is a premouse, $\d$ is a $\P$-cardinal and $z\in \P|\d$.
+We then let ${\sf{Le}}(z)$ be the last model\footnote{We will often say that it is the output of the fully backgrounded construction.} of the fully backgrounded construction of $\P|\d$ over $z$ as defined in \cite[Chapter 11]{FSIT}.
 In this construction, all extenders used have critical points $>\eta$ where $\eta$ is the least such that $z\in \P|\eta$.
 If $z=\emptyset$ then we omit it from our notation.
 We will only consider such fully backgrounded constructions over $z$ that can be easily coded as a subset of ordinals.
 Typical examples of $z$'s that we will consider are reals and premice.

 If $\P$ is $\omega_1+1$-iterable then ${\sf{Ord}}\cap {\sf{Le}}(z)=\d$, and if $\a={\sf{Ord}}\cap \P$ and $\d$ is Woodin in $\P$ then $L_\a[{\sf{Le}}(z)]\models ``\d$ is a Woodin cardinal" (see \cite[Chapter 11]{FSIT}).